Adaa, the oldest known sea otter in the U.S., euthanized at Seattle Aquarium

 His estimated birth year was determined by the condition of his pelage, or fur, and teeth.

 Adaa (Aleut for “come ashore”) lived at the Oregon Coast Aquarium until April 2004, when he was transferred to the Seattle Aquarium.
-He moved again to the Oregon Zoo temporarily following the birth of his daughter, Seiku, to allow her and her mother, Aniak, the space to bond without the presence of a male.
+He moved again in 2012 to the Oregon Zoo temporarily following the birth of his daughter, Seiku, to allow her and her mother, Aniak, the space to bond without the presence of a male.
 In the wild, females and pups are usually on rafts without males present.

 Adaa was returned to the family after the pup was weaned.